 We’ll be streaming live from October so you can hear from our academics and gain a better understanding of program content, admission requirements and career outcomes.

 The Master of Science (Health Services Management) is tailored towards professionals working in a variety of health science settings, including both government and non-government organisations.
 Particular emphasis is placed on critical and analytical skills in policy analysis, economic evaluation and epidemiology, providing graduates with the ability to respond creatively to changes as they arise.

-This course offers a wide variety of options, with flexible delivery, taught by experts in the field.
+This program offers a wide variety of options, with flexible delivery, taught by experts in the field.
 Flexible entry and exit points are available.

-This course is accredited by the Australasian College of Health Services Management.
+This program is accredited by the Australasian College of Health Services Management.

 Fees and delivery

 Fees: AUD $30,114 *

 As a health science graduate, you can look forward to career opportunities such as: